glangsto/analyze/README.md

 s.py  Python function to read all selected spectra in a directory and summarize the observations

-R     Function to call r.py, which plots raw spectra

-r.py  Python function to read the spectra and plot them

 C     Function to call c.py, which calibrates, averages and plots spectra

 c.py  Python function to calibrate.